 # # #

 Aurora Multimedia provides audio visual equipment, for clients such as event spaces and schools.

-Even the photos are a fail, as they’re stock photos.
+Even the photos are a fail because they’re stock photos.
 The photos also rotate in a slideshow that moves too fast.

 The Home page copy also talks in the “we” – we do this, we do that.
-This is a “talking at the customer” approach.
+This is what I call a “talking at the customer” approach.
 I know Aurora to be a solo operation, so the “we” approach is not very personal.

 Other than links to deeper pages further down, there’s nothing else to do on the Home page.
-No blog to read, no mailing list to join.
-There’s a sense of no one being home with this site.
+No blog to go and read, no mailing list to join.
+There’s a sense of no one being home with this website.

 Above the Fold Success: 1 out of 4.

 This company has decided to use their Home page as a book cover to the main site.